micmejia/bible-dump/NKJV/Isaiah/Isa 28.md

 Does the plowman keep plowing all day to sow?
 Does he keep turning his soil and breaking the clods?

 ###### 25
-When he has leveled its surface, Does he not sow the black cummin And scatter the cummin, Plant the wheat in rows, The barley in the appointed place, And the [^e]spelt in its place?
+When he has leveled its surface, Does he not sow the black cummin And scatter the cummin, Plant the wheat in rows, The barley in the appointed place, And the spelt in its place?

 ###### 26
 For He instructs him in right judgment, His God teaches him.